HSBC vs NatWest business account – which one should you choose?

 - Freelancers and sole traders: NatWest’s free account is ideal – fast, simple, and no hidden fees.

-- Limited companies: HSBC Kinetic suits those who need overdrafts or branch access.
+- Limited companies: HSBC Kinetic suits those who need overdrafts, branch access, or a full-service setup without ongoing fees.

 - International businesses: Only HSBC supports global payments.